 Bayer has already presented this argument in an appeal of the Hardeman verdict to the U.S. Court of Appeals for the 9th Circuit.
 The 9th Circuit rejected the argument and upheld the Hardeman verdict.
 Now Bayer is asking the U.S. Supreme Court to consider the issue.
 In August Bayer filed a petition for certiorari with the Supreme Court in the Hardeman appeal.

-Bayer is holding out hope that the appeal to the Supreme Court will save them, but the company already has a solid backup plan.
+Bayer is holding out hope that the appeal to the Supreme Court will save them (update: no go for the Court even hearing the appeal), but the company already has a solid backup plan.
 If the Supreme Court declines to hear the case or rejects Bayer’s legal argument, Bayer has plans to set up an administrative process to handle future claims and has already set aside $4 billion to cover the cost.

 The EPA’s assertion that glyphosate poses no “unreasonable risk” to the environment and human health was rejected by the Ninth Circuit Court of Appeals in June 2022.
 Additionally, the U.S. Supreme Court denied Bayer’s appeals to halt Roundup lawsuits.
 In September 2022, the U.S. EPA withdrew its interim decision on glyphosate and will commence a new review.
 Yet, for now, the beat still goes on.
 There are still tens of thousands of lawsuits against Bayer from people claiming that exposure to Roundup caused their NHL and our firm still gets contacted by victims looking to bring a lawsuit almost every day in 2023.